Workplace Ki and Facilitating in a Digital Environment

 Outside of Work

 Jeff is a passionate about his family.
 Living in Thunder Bay, Jeff enjoys spending time play tennis, games, swimming and finishing with his 3 boys.
-He enjoys learning about new technologies and treads around the world.
+He enjoys learning about new technologies and trends around the world.

 Passion for Leading Meaningful Change